AcidVenom/snuffbox-mantis/README.md

 If you reinstall any Visual Studio dependencies, don't forget to reinstall the Debug Tools mentioned above as well.

-#### Now follow the same build principles as on Ubunutu, under 'Generation & compilation'
+#### Now follow the same build principles as on Ubuntu, under 'Generation & compilation'

 <dl><hr></hr></dl>

-### Important notes for building V8 for Ubunutu x86_64
+### Important notes for building V8 for Ubuntu x86_64

 #### Install the following dependencies (assuming you have git and python installed)